RFM-Enriched Customer Lifetime Value¶

-An additional dataset being uploaded to the project (product_details) which contains two columns: ProductID and Product Description.
+An additional dataset being uploaded to the project (product_details) contains two columns: ProductID and Product Description.

 There also needs to be a ProductID for each product purchased in the original transactions_dataset.

 If the required data is available, the transaction dataset is combined with the list of top customers based on their predicted CLV.
 Transactions made by customers who are not considered the most valuable are filtered out so as not to dilute the results.
-Remaining transactions are aggregated by product and the total count of transactions containing that product are recorded.
+The remaining transactions are aggregated by product, and the total count of transactions containing that product is recorded.

 The final dataset topn_products_with_desc shows the full list of products, and their description for ease of reading, purchased by the customers with the highest CLV.
 This list is easily accessible in the Product Analysis tab of the Dashboard and can be consumed by retail marketing analysts to push relevant products to customers in order to boost their purchases.

 The intent of this project is to enable customer success teams to understand how Dataiku DSS can be used to assess the value of their existing customer base and make smarter decisions on customer outreach, marketing campaigns, and much more.